Create a

 • Experience leading organizations through significant business lifespan events and challenging periods (start-up, rapid growth, IPO, global expansion, mergers and acquisitions, etc.).

-• Previous employment and consulting in companies at different stages of maturity, including start-up, mid-market, F500, etc.
+• Previous employment and consulting in companies at different stages of maturity, including start-up, mid-market, or F500.

 • Well-networked within and knowledgeable of one or more industries’ leading companies, competitors, vendors/supply chains, professional associations, regulators, etc.

-The ideal fractional executive has all the capabilities to lead an organization or one of its key functions at a top organization but prefers to spend their time guiding different ones through their significant corporate life events.
-Many of these former executives enjoy the challenge and excitement of overcoming barriers and working towards a certain outcome that can change the fortunes of an organization without the bureaucratic tedium that often comes in between.
-They bring business, industry, and functional experience and a wealth of associated life experiences that can significantly enrich the skill sets and expertise levels of those they work with (and then leave behind).
+The ideal fractional executive has the capabilities to lead an organization or one of its key functions at a top organization, but prefers to spend their time guiding others through significant corporate life events.
+Many of these former executives enjoy the challenge and excitement of overcoming barriers and working towards a specific outcome that can change an organization's fortunes, without the bureaucratic tedium that often comes in between.
+They bring business, industry, and functional experience, along with a wealth of associated life experiences, that can significantly enrich the skill sets and expertise of those they work with (and then leave behind).

 The rise of fractional executives

-The recent rise of the use of fractional executives
+The recent rise in the use of fractional executives

 While reporting on the use of fractional executives has been substantial over the past several years, data on their use is difficult to find.
 However, one provider of fractional executives reports a 57% increase in their deployment since 2020.
-In particular, start-ups and other venture capital-backed companies appear to be among the leaders, as their headcount funding is limited and their needs run to specific areas for support and growth, such as that provided by experienced marketing and finance executives.
+In particular, start-ups and other venture capital-backed companies appear to be among the leaders, as their headcount funding is limited and their needs are specific, such as support and growth from experienced marketing and finance executives.
 Another firm reports that the demand for temporary business management or fractional jobs has increased 57% since 2020, with even higher demand for fractional roles.

-Some experts observe that the timing of this increased demand points to a post-pandemic acceptance of remote work by executives combined with greater availability of executive talent due to widespread layoffs from top-tier employers in 2022-2024.
-In addition, research from Korn Ferry points to a shrinking of the average CxO tenure to 4.9 years across positions and industries, with the CMO role averaging only 3.5 years and the CHRO role 3.7 years.
+Some experts observe that the timing of this increased demand points to post-pandemic acceptance of remote work among executives, combined with greater availability of executive talent due to widespread layoffs at top-tier employers in recent years.
+In addition, research from Korn Ferry indicates a shrinking average CxO tenure to 4.9 years across positions and industries, with the CMO role averaging only 3.5 years and the CHRO role 3.7 years.
 As a result, the replacement rate for these roles has only increased, leaving critical skill gaps in those organizations for months while they search for replacements.

 Where fractional executives can best be utilized

 The most common place for the use of fractional executives appears to be in early-stage companies, which lack the financial resources and business maturity to commit to a long-term relationship with a top-shelf CFO or CMO.
-Likewise, they typically lack the scale necessary to employ a full-time and fully capable human resources or sales executive.
-However, depending on their speed of growth or market opportunity space, the need for more sophisticated strategies and processes may present itself as a requirement to enable such growth.
+Likewise, they typically lack the scale to employ a full-time, fully capable human resources or sales executive.
+However, depending on their growth rate or market opportunity, the need for more sophisticated strategies and processes may arise as a requirement to enable such growth.
 In such a case, using a fractional executive may make the most sense as the company grows to its potential.
 Other possible scenarios include businesses that are...

 • Small but growing and on the verge of a significant transition into newly available markets, new applications of its core products or services, etc.